Yang Fudong: The Light That I Feel

 The film was created during the summer of 2014 at Sandhornøy in Norway together with local actors and dancers.
 He produced an outdoor, site-specific film installation for the beautiful and ever-changing landscape.
 "I think about how to tell a narrative by using not people speaking so much, but how the wind tells a narrative, or how trees tell a narrative", he says.
 Silence is an important part of his work, inspired by an Eastern tradition where meaning cannot be spoken but is understood by the heart.
 The films bring together the old and the new, ancient wisdom and landscapes, and the idea of the collective with the more rootless and doubting approach of the urban individual.
 To describe it he says, "It's a feeling of yesterday, but it's actually tomorrow."
 Yang Fudong shows a sensitive and responsive approach in his work; his films touch upon questions around identity connected to history and heritage and the existential challenges of contemporary life.
 His grand, slow and poetic cinematic language counters the natural scenery on the Arctic island in an extraordinary way.

+Moving Mountains

+"Moving Mountains" is a myth from the "Liezi Tangwen," a text by the Chinese Warring States period thinker Lie Yukou.
+It tells of an old man and his family who, undeterred by hardship, dig away at mountains, ultimately impressing the God Emperor and moving the mountains.
+Artist Yang Fudong encountered this story in his youth and was deeply moved by the family's unyielding spirit.
+He was also inspired by Xu Beihong’s 1940 painting "Moving Mountains," which vividly depicted the characters and conveyed a sense of perseverance.
+Yang’s 46-minute black-and-white film, "Moving Mountains," is a poetic reflection on human nature and shifting values.
+Drawing on the painting’s characters and scenes, he reinterprets the story in a contemporary context, blending ancient tales with modern themes.
+The film explores determination and resilience, showing how these timeless qualities persist through significant changes, embodying the spirit of the times.